1. Description of Service

 This report provides user names and number of users per agency

 |Upon customer request through CommonHelp|

 |Request a Blackberry Set Up||As a MassMail user, this service is to activate a Blackberry device and is available to all MassMail customers.||3 Days|

 *For new service requests only.
 To manage existing requests, please log into COMiT.

 The customer procures the blackberry device, voice and data plan and user licenses.
 Other customer responsibilities are to activate the data plan with the carrier, and device activation and configuration.

 Customers are also reminded that access to the Internet using your Blackberry device is through the Internet browser.
 Internet access through the Blackberry browser is not supported (this has been disabled at the enterprise level).
 All Blackberry devices must be configured to use the Internet browser as a default browser.
-For instructions on how to complete this please see 3.3
+For instructions on how to complete this please see 3.3 Default browser instructions.

 6. Chargeback Rate Information

 For more information on Chargeback, including an overview of the program as well as current and previous fiscal year rates, please visit our Chargeback Services webpage.